MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 1. Click **Enable advanced rendering instrumentation (slow)** to turn the setting on.
 Note that this setting adds more overhead for performance recordings, so you should only leave it turned on when you need to record **Selector Stats** and other rendering information.

-1. Click **Record** and run the scenario you want to improve for your website or app.
+1. Click **Record** and run the scenario that you want to improve for your website or app.

 1. Click **Stop**.